Public Netbase: Information Terror (1998)

 In the course of this co-operation with The Society of the Unknown (London) a freight container – installed in front of Vienna's opera house – was "transformed into a psychogeographical feedback device".

 Robotronika (1998)

-In this five-day event, which mainly consisted of a symposium and an exhibition, current developments in robotics and automatization were presented and critically analyzed.
+In this five-day event, which mainly consisted of a symposium and an exhibition, current developments in robotics and automation were presented and critically analyzed.

-Period After (1998/99)
+Period After (19981999)

 Period After was "focusing on the long term development in the Balkan region, related to media, contemporary culture and the potential and real consequences of the ongoing crisis."
 Main part of the project and prerequisite for other activities was the development of a network of media initiatives in South Eastern Europe.

 Synworld playwork:hyperspace (1999)

 Synworld was one of Public Netbase's most comprehensive events in the 1990s.
 It focused on relations between popular games and developments of scientific and social relevance.
 The multifaceted program included lectures, installations, multimedia presentations, game stations and a lounge.